How to Avoid Student Loan ScamsOctober 30, 2019

 Student Loan Scam Tactic #4: They Use Political Buzz For Power

-For borrowers with federal student loans, scammers sometimes claim transitions in presidential administrations have ushered in changes to student loan laws, for example, the switch from the Obama to the Trump administration.
-Scammers get fuel from the fact that many politicians are currently talking about student loan debt.
+For borrowers with federal student loans, scammers sometimes claim transitions in presidential administrations have ushered in changes to student loan laws.
 They believe borrowers will get confused between the different proposals and plans and assume they’ve heard of the offer.
 Once you’ve given them your data, they have all they need.

 Student Loan Scam Tactic #5: They Claim to Be From a Government Agency